What ring-fencing means for our personal banking customers

 The majority of our personal banking services are not affected and most customers will not see any changes.
 Your bank account details will stay the same and you can carry on banking as you do now.

-We will write to any customers who are affected explaining what the changes mean for them.
+We have written to any customers who are affected explaining what the changes mean for them.

 Eligible deposits will continue to be protected by the Financial Services Compensation Scheme (FSCS).
 You can find more about the FSCS here.